Phoenix Suns Starting Lineup: Analyzing the Phoenix Suns Depth Chart, 6th Man, Bench & More

 *Injured

-Small Forward Dillon Brooks
+Power Forward Dillon Brooks

-Dillon Brooks steps in at small forward, bringing eight seasons of NBA experience and a steady veteran presence to a youthful roster.
+Dillon Brooks steps in at power forward, bringing eight seasons of NBA experience and a steady veteran presence to a youthful roster.
 His lockdown defense can disrupt opponents, while his ability to hit spot-up shots provides reliable scoring without interrupting the team’s offensive flow.
 Brooks’ debut with the Suns saw him score 22 points and grab four rebounds.

 Center Mark Williams